int08h/blog/content/post/ode-to-the-queue.md

 ---------- program order ------------>
 ```

-Later in program order the Consumer executes two sequential `pop` operations
+Later in program order the consumer executes two sequential `pop` operations
 and retreives `[a, b]`.
-Intuitively this makes sense.
-Additionally, since
+Intuitively this makes sense: the `push` operations were
-the `push` operations were simultaneous (and we don't know which Producer "won" the race
+simultaneous and we don't know which producer "won" the race
-to enqueue an element first), we can also
+to enqueue an element first.
+We can also accept that the two sequential `pop`
-intuitively accept that the two sequential `pop` operations could have produced
+operations could have instead produced `[b, a]` without violating our intuition.
-`[b, a]`.
+(The empty result case is ignored in this example.)

 Now imagine three producers: